 there is a need to market or salary match; and/or

-A salary loading in excess of 20% may be considered taking into account the above, and that the circumstances related to the role and the person who is or will be performing the role are extraordinary or exceptional and:
+An additional fixed salary allowance may be considered, taking into account the above and that the circumstances related to the role and the person who is/will be performing the role are extraordinary and:

 the tasks performed by the individual are of a strategic or mission focussed nature; or